Why the Default Focus Setup isn’t Always Ideal.

 Setting it Up

 I won’t go into the details of setting it up in this post.
-I put this here as a placeholder for a link to my next post which will describe how I set it up on my D7500.
+I put this here as a placeholder for a link to a future post which will describe how I set it up on my D7500.

 Trying it Out